JuliaDynamics/DiscreteEvents.jl/README.md

 comm = ("Nice to meet you!", "How are you?", "Have a nice day!", "bye bye")
 ```

 We implement the behavior of the "guys" as `step!`-δ-functions of a state machine.
-For that we use some features of `Sim.jl`:
+For that we use the following features:

 - italic `𝐶` (`\itC`+Tab) or `Clk` is the central clock,
 - `SimFunction` prepares a Julia function for later execution,